OAuth 2.0 security best practices (RFC 9700)

 2.3 Access token privilege restriction

-• Strivacity utilizes the parameters scope and resource as specified in [RFC6749] and [RFC8707], respectively, to determine the resource server they want to access
+• Strivacity utilizes the parameters scope as specified in [RFC6749] to determine the resource server it wants to access.

-• Strivacity restrics access tokens to certain resources and actions on resource servers or resources by authorization server by associating the access token with the respective resource and actions
+• Strivacity restricts access tokens to certain resources and actions on resource servers or resources by the authorization server by associating the access token with the respective resource and actions.

 2.5 Client authentication

-• Strivacity enforces client authentication to establish a process for issuance/registration of credentials for clients and ensuring the confidentiality of those credentials
+• Strivacity enforces client authentication to establish a process for issuance/registration of credentials for clients and ensure the confidentiality of those credentials.

 2.6 Other recommendations

-• Strivacity does allow http redirect uris to be configured, but the flow will get redirected to that endpoint with an error message stating http is not allowed.
+• Strivacity does allow HTTP redirect URIs to be configured, but the flow will be redirected to that endpoint with an error message stating that HTTP is not allowed.

-• Strivacity Metadata Endpoint, jwks_uri Endpoint, and Dynamic Client Registration Endpoint supports the use of Cross-Origin Resource Sharing (CORS)
+• Strivacity Metadata Endpoint, jwks_uri Endpoint, and Dynamic Client Registration Endpoint support the use of Cross-Origin Resource Sharing (CORS).

-• Strivacity support CORS at the authorization endpoint only for native clients that are calling an authentication endpoint from JS without a redirect
+• Strivacity supports CORS at the authorization endpoint only for native clients that call an authentication endpoint from JavaScript without a redirect.

 4. Attacks and mitigations